odoo/documentation/content/developer/tutorials/backend.rst

 =================

 .. danger::
    This tutorial is outdated.
-We recommend reading :doc:`getting_started` instead.
+We recommend reading :doc:`server_framework_101` instead.

 .. warning::
    This tutorial requires :doc:`having installed Odoo </administration/on_premise>`